Doni Tondo: Technique

 Evidence of Michelangelo's painting style is seen in the Doni Tondo.
 His work on the image foreshadows his technique in the Sistine Chapel.

 The Doni Tondo is believed to be the only existing panel picture Michelangelo painted without the aid of assistants; and, unlike his Manchester Madonna and Entombment (both National Gallery, London), the attribution to him has never been questioned.
-The juxtaposition of bright colors foreshadows the same use of color in Michelangelo's later Sistine Ceiling frescoes.
+The juxtaposition of bright colors using the cangiante technique of shading foreshadows the same use of color in Michelangelo's later Sistine Ceiling frescoes.
 The folds of the drapery are sharply modelled, and the modelling of the figures is distinctly sculptural, suggesting they are carved in medium marble.
 The nude figures in the background have softer modelling and look to be precursors to the ignudi, the male nude figures in the Sistine Ceiling frescoes.
 Michelangelo's technique includes shading from the most intense colors first to the lighter shades on top, using the darker colors as shadows.
 By applying the pigment in a certain way, Michelangelo created an "unfocused" effect in the background and focused detail in the foreground.
 The most vibrant color is located within the Virgin's garments, signifying her importance within the image.
 The masculinity of Mary could be explained by Michelangelo's use of male models for female figures, as was done for the Sistine Chapel.

-Michelangelo used a limited palette of pigments comprising Lead White, Azurite, Verdigris and a few others.
+Michelangelo used a limited palette of pigments comprising Lead White, Azurite, Verdigris, and a few others.
 He avoided ochres and used very little vermilion.